 Tucked away in Golden Gate Park is one of the prettiest botanical gardens in the state of California.
 The beautiful Conservatory of Flowers sits in a Victorian glass greenhouse that dates back to 1879, and serves as the tropical home to thousands of plants, flora and fauna from around the globe.
 Visitors are invited to step into a living, breathing Ferngully that is filled floor to ceiling with lush palms, orchids and exotic ferns.
 Arrive early to explore the many corners of the conservatory before it fills up with tourists.
 Free admission on the first Tuesday of the month.

-It doesn't get more touristy than Fisherman's Wharf.
+It doesn’t get more touristy than Fisherman’s Wharf, Ghirardelli Square and Pier 39.
 Nonetheless, the historic stretch of waterfront remains popular with visitors for its seafood restaurants, shops and attractions.
-Ghirardelli Square and Pier 39 are both within walking distance.
+All three areas are within walking distance of each other.

 GOLDEN GATE OVERLOOK